uncovsky/sbpca/README.md

-#	Code repository for multi objective VI / BRTDP.
+#	Simulation-based Pareto Curve Approximation

-This code is part of my bachelor thesis available at https://is.muni.cz/th/as4mz/.
+This code is part of my bachelor's thesis available at https://is.muni.cz/th/as4mz/.

 ## Dependencies: c++17, cmake 3.12, Eigen 3.3 (sparse matrices), gnuplot (visualization)

 ## Installing the dependencies on Debian/Ubuntu can be done by running:
 	 $ sudo apt-get install libeigen3-dev gnuplot cmake

-## Afterwards simply run:
+## Afterwards, simply run:
 	 $ mkdir build
 	 $ cd build
 	 $ cmake ..